…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 Btw, the first church sermon in Acts was preached by an unschooled fisherman, Peter … who earlier had denied Jesus … certainly, there’s hope for all of us 🙂 , Praise God!

 By learning with others from a different background/perspective, Apollos added and validated his understanding of the Scriptures.
-In studying the Scriptures — Apollos self-studied, and peer studied.
+The modes of studying the Bible — Apollos self-studied, and peer studied with Priscilla and Aquila.

 A good teacher is a keen constant learner,